andydevs/general/index.md

 	@[people]
 		Hello, @(name)!
 How's the @(pet)?
-	@[\n]
+	@[]

 Array templates will format each value in an array of data according to a general template

 A general array template is as follows: `@[-name-] -general template for each value- @[]`.
 You can also specify the delimeter, which will be appended to the end of each element.
 The delimeter should be added in the end tag, like so: `@[-name-] -general template for each value- @[-delimeter-]`.
-If no delimeter is given, the default is a space.
+If no delimeter is given, the default is a newline.
 The start and end tags are invariant with atleast 1 whitespace or newline.
 So you can also define the template like such:

 ```
 @[-name-]